 Below, we’ve outlined 11 foods to help boost your memory and keep your brain in peak working condition.

-When we talk about avoiding fatty foods, we mean saturated fat and not the good kind of fat.
+When we talk about avoiding fatty foods, we mean saturated fat and not a good kind of fat.
 At the top of the list of brain foods are fatty fish like salmon, sardines, and trout.
 These types of fish are rich in omega-3 fatty acids, which your brain uses to build brain and nerve cells.
 This type of fat is essential for memory and learning, and it can also help prevent Alzheimer’s disease.
-Look for sustainability sourced and clean fish.
+Look for sustainably-sourced and clean fish.
 Check out this Clean Eating Buyers Guide to Seafood for more information.